 12. Olá Portugal!

-We arrived on the 9th of January in Porto and plan to stay for about 11 days.
+We arrived on the 9th of January in Porto and planned to stay for about 11 days.

 Max and I both feel safe and comfortable here.
 The locals are friendly, the streets are not busy and the food and accommodation are probably the cheapest in Europe.

-They certainly love their pastries here and the favourite seems to be their 'Pastel de Nata' - We know them as Portuguese tarts.
+They certainly love their pastries here and the favourite seems to be their 'Pastel de Nata' - We know them as Portuguese custard tarts.
+We first discovered these in Brisbane at Indooropilly shopping centre.
+They are ridiculously addictive.

-Google translate has helped us a lot with communications as, not that we expected it, but we thought there would be more English-speaking locals since it is a fairly major tourist town.
+Google translate has helped us a lot with communications as there are not so many English-speaking locals even though it's a fairly major tourist town.

 Comments